Temple Sowerby Church of England Primary School

 Temple Sowerby CE School is a small rural primary school located 8 miles east of Penrith in the beautiful Eden Valley.
 The school has a ‘family feel’ in which children, staff, parents and governors know each other and work well together.
 Visitors often comment on the happy atmosphere and the caring nature of the children for one another.

-The school has all the advantages of a small, close, community, where we offer a rich, balanced and broad curriculum for our pupils.
+The school has all the advantages of a small, close community, offering a rich, balanced and broad curriculum for the pupils.

 A pre-school started in September 2017 for children aged 3 years and over.